Planning a trip and not sure what are the most important things to know before visiting Tanzania?

 Zanzibar is a cosmopolitan hotspot and a port city in Tanzania.
 Its long history with Arab rulers, Indian workers, Portuguese traders, and European colonizers have created a unique blend of traditions, cuisine, music, dance forms, and art.

-Zanzibar is a tropical paradise that dreams are made of.
+There are many things to do in Zanzibar, it’s truly a tropical paradise that dreams are made of!
 It’s an archipelago, and other known islands are Pemba, Mafia, and Fanjove in the Songo Songo Archipelago.

 Amazing African Travel Guides

 Use travel insurance while visiting Tanzania so you are covered for theft and medical expenses.
 There are a lot of adventurous activities to do in Tanzania, and it’s best to have peace of mind while driving, hiking and trying some of the best food in the world.